I don't know even why there's any suspense about it.

 Google it.

-Because it does work with no side effects at all.
+He'll tell you five days is all you can be on this stuff because it does work with no side effects at all.

-No mind altering, no nothing.
+No mind-altering, no nothing.

-You it it's miraculous in that, but there's a price to pay for that.
+It's miraculous in that, but there's a price to pay for that.

 It metabolizes in the liver and it causes like alcohol.